juanRCoder/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 # Pyhton - More data data Structure

-- In this project we'll go over if else conditionals and loops:
+- In this project, we'll go over data structures like sets and dictionaries:

 ```py
    # set